cescnghia/ADA2017/project/README.md

 - Do we have the same trends in the three languages that we have in our datasets?
 Do they grow simultaneously or is there a time gap between trends.
 Do one language influences the others?

 - What proportion of trends created in one language spreads to other languages?

-# Dataset:

-Given that the Twitter dataset is huge we are going to take into account only the tweets in a certain period(for ex. one year).
-We are going to use topic extraction techniques to find “the hottest” subjects.
-Then we will apply exploratory data analysis to get a better and deeper understanding of the data on Twitter.
-The different languages offered by this dataset will be exploited.

-# Questions for TAs

-What about assumptions that we make?
-Where do we state them?